California Coastal Commission: History

+From 1977 to 1981, the commission was also empowered under Section 30213 of the Coastal Act to develop statewide interpretive guidelines for affordable housing in the coastal zone for persons of low and moderate income, with the approval of approximately 5000 affordable units (two-thirds of which were in San Diego, Orange, and Los Angeles counties), prevention of the demolition of 1,200 existing affordable units, and collection of over $2 million in in-lieu fees.
+After backlash from coastal city governments, the Mello Act (SB 626), authored by Henry J. Mello, was passed, repealing the affordable housing portion of Section 30213 and mandating that "No local coastal program shall be required to include housing policies and programs."

+In 2025, the CCC's administrative functions were curtailed by California Assembly Bill 130 which aims to streamline the process by which new developments are approved across the state.

-U.S. Supreme Court Cases
+U.S. Supreme Court cases

 The Supreme Court of the United States ruled in the 1987 case of Nollan v.
 California Coastal Commission that a requirement by the agency was a taking in violation of the Fifth and Fourteenth Amendments.
 The Coastal Commission had required that a lateral public easement along the Nollans' beachfront lot be dedicated to facilitate pedestrian access to public beaches as a condition of approval of a permit to demolish an existing bungalow and replace it with a three-bedroom house.
 The Coastal Commission had asserted that the public-easement condition was imposed to promote the legitimate state interest of diminishing the "blockage of the view of the ocean" caused by construction of the larger house.
 The court, in a narrow decision, ruled that an "essential nexus" must exist between the legitimate state interest and the permit condition imposed by government, otherwise the building restriction "is not a valid regulation of land use but an out-and-out plan of extortion."

 The commission won its attempt to require a permit for activity on a pharmaceutical limestone quarry owned by Granite Rock Company of Watsonville, California, in the United States Supreme Court case California Coastal Comm'n v.
 Granite Rock Co.
 Granite Rock's approved Forest Service permit to excavate pharmaceutical limestone expired by the time the case was decided.